 - vein/artery damage

-Because mephedrone is a relatively new substance to the drug scene, research is unavailable to actually prove that the drug is addictive.
+Because the stimulant drug Mephedrone is a relatively new substance to the drug scene, research is unavailable to actually prove that the drug is addictive.
 However, users that have been surveyed report that they feel compelled to take another dose after the existing effects wear off.
 Additionally, some people have reported that it was incredibly easy to take more than what they originally intended to.
 Many also reported that it was hard to stop after they began taking the drug.
-However, other than basic surveys, not much evidence exists to prove that mephedrone is indeed addictive.
+However, other than basic surveys, not much evidence exists to prove that Mephedrone is indeed addictive.